 National Standard 20 The Community Foundation Oversees Grantmaking Due Diligence

-A community foundation performs due diligence to ensure that grants will be used for charitable purposes and assesses the impact of its grantmkaing.
+A community foundation performs due diligence to ensure that grants will be used for charitable purposes and assesses the impact of its grantmaking.

-20.1 Provide a process, flowchart, or checklist for determining what grants require exercise of expenditure responsibility.
-These grants include donor-advised funds and fiscal sponsorship arrangements.
-If this is detailed in your due diligence policy, please attach that as evidence.
+20.1 Provide a process, flowchart, or checklist for determining which grants require exercise of expenditure responsibility.
+These grants include donor advised funds and fiscal sponsorship arrangements.
+If this is detailed in the foundation's due diligence policy, please attach that as evidence.
 If it is a separate document, please attach the separate document.
 The reviewer is looking for a level of specificity that includes all of the necessary steps for expenditure responsibility, specifically: